cyPurDue/CarND-Project3/project_writeup.md

 Layer5: Convolution2D, 48 filters, kernel (5,5), strides (2,2), relu activation
 Layer6: Convolution2D, 64 filters, kernel (3,3), strides (1,1), relu activation
 Layer7: Convolution2D, 64 filters, kernel (3,3), strides (1,1), relu activation
+Layer8: Dropout(0.35)
-Layer8: Flatten
+Layer9: Flatten
-Layer9: Dense, output 100
+Layer10: Dense, output 100
-Layer10: Dense, output 50
+Layer11: Dense, output 50
-Layer11: Dense, output 10
+Layer12: Dense, output 10
-Layer12: Dense, output 1
+Layer13: Dense, output 1

 The model uses Adam optimizer, and the learning rate was not tuned.
+In order to prevent any overfitting, I have added one layer of dropout.
+Having tried a few parameters, I have used keep rate of 0.35 to train the model.
+The training and validation loss kept decreasing, and the car is driving smoothly.

 #### 6. Obtaining better training data
 After having model programmed and some data collected, I have tried to train the first set of data.
 The original data consists of 2x full good run of the track.
 It could run a few seconds on the road, but once it was biased, it never recovered and came back.
 After learning more exercise, especially [2] that the class recommended, I found out the reason is lack of recovery data collected.